medialab/minet/docs/cli.md

   -o OUTPUT, --output OUTPUT  Path to the output file.
 By default, the results will be printed to stdout.

 actions:
-  {hashtag}                   Actions to perform on Instagram.
+  {hashtag,user-posts}        Actions to perform on Instagram.

 ```